hooops/s3util/README.md

 # S3Util: Parallel tools for interacting with S3

 s3util provides a friendly CLI to parallel transfers.

-Using a parallel implementation of S3 uploading or downloading is the best way to get exemplary throughput on small files.
+Using a parallel transfer to S3 will maximize bandwidth usage.
+It can usually hit close to wire speed on the AWS internal network.
+This is superior to `s3cmd` for these scenarios. (`s3cmd` is great for everything else.)

 s3util accepts s3cmd-style `s3://` urls for it's bucket references.